shilpa587/Football-Club-Investment-Analysis/README.md

 Dataset has been downloaded from the internet using multiple sources.
 All the credit for the dataset goes to the original creator of the data

 # Key learning after this project:
+Data cleaning is the process of identifying and correcting or removing errors, inconsistencies, and inaccuracies in a dataset.
+Observation writing involves examining the data and noting any notable findings, anomalies, or areas of interest.
+Exploratory Data Analysis (EDA) is the process of examining and visualizing a dataset to understand its main characteristics, such as the distribution of data, the relationships between variables, and any anomalies or patterns that may exist.
+The goal of EDA is to uncover insights and trends that can help inform further analysis or decision-making.
+It is often the first step in any data analysis project, as it provides a foundation for more advanced statistical methods and models.
+Treat Null values basis domain knowledge aka using Domain-specific imputation